qurator-spk/eynollah/README.md

   -m <directory containing model files> \
 ```

+### Image Enhancement
+TODO

 ### OCR

-The OCR module performs text recognition using either a CNN-RNN model or a Transformer model.
+The OCR module performs text recognition using either CNN-RNN or TrOCR models.

 The command-line interface for OCR can be called like this: